 There are a number of internal and external research training and development opportunities available for researchers.

-On the 25th May, 2018 the General Data Protection Regulation (GDPR) will be released replacing existing Data Protection Legislation.
+On the 25th May, 2018 the General Data Protection Regulation (GDPR) was released replacing existing Data Protection Legislation.
 All will be aware of this legislative change, however, do you understand what these changes mean to the future conduct of your research and your existing research data?

 - Are you unable to apply GDPR in the research setting?